tfiers/PkgGraph.jl/ReadMe.md

 You might want to install `PkgGraph` in your base environment (e.g. `v1.8`).\
-You can then use it in any project, without having to install it in that project or having to always switch projects.
+You can then use it in any project, without having to install it in that project or having to switch projects.

 <details>